Batking74/Horiseon-Project/README.md

 # Horiseon-Project

 ### Description

-This project was created for me to practice working on using HTML semantic tags.
+Established with the primary goal of honing my skills, this project is a dedicated endeavor to practice utilizing HTML semantic tags.
+Through hands-on engagement with these tags, I aimed to deepen my understanding and proficiency in structuring web content in a semantically meaningful way.

 - My motivation for this project was being able to apply the skills I learned to this project.
 - I built this project to better my HTML skills and using semantic elements.